ViktorNastenko/Manawa-workshops/cicd/manawa-cicd-workshop1.md

 * Manawa cluster to use for this workshop           : [https://manawa.euw3-gcp1.adeo.cloud](https://manawa.euw3-gcp1.adeo.cloud)

-The purpose of this workshop is to use the different CICD tools available within Adeo to build your continuous delivery pipelines and deploy your apps on Manawa.
+The purpose of this workshop is to build a CICD pipeline and deploy your apps on Manawa.

 The different tools involved in this workshop are: